Luca-Wiehe/music_recognition/README.md

 # Optical Music Recognition

 This repository is a PyTorch implementation of several optical music recognition techniques.
 The goal is to take an image of a music score as input and produce a MIDI file as output.
 Currently, the main implemented architecture is a CRNN.
+A Transformer architecture will follow soon.

 ## Preview